aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/render-data-format-24bppRgb/_index.md

 ---
-title: Increase Image Quality – Save Project Image (24bppRgb)
+title: Increase Image Quality – Save Project Image (24bppRgb) with Aspose.Tasks for Java
-linktitle: Increase Image Quality – Save Project Image (24bppRgb)
+linktitle: Increase Image Quality – Save Project Image (24bppRgb) with Aspose.Tasks for Java
 second_title: Aspose.Tasks Java API
 description: Learn how to increase image quality by saving a project as a 24bppRgb image and changing image resolution in Java with Aspose.Tasks.
 This guide also shows how to save project image formats.
 weight: 11